duck-ai-stevens/2025-fall/index.md

 <!-- ![topic_banner](/_images/banner.jpg) -->

-The 1st iCNS/ECE Symposium on AI Research and Innovations (DuckAI 2025) is a one-day event organized by the Center for Innovative Computing and Networked Systems (iCNS) and the Department of Electrical and Computer Engineering at Stevens.
-It aims to bring together industry partners, researchers, faculty, and students to discuss recent developments of AI techniques and applications.
-The event features two technical sessions with invited talks and one poster & demo session.
-Around 30 student teams will showcase their AI projects for Spring’25.
-This event is open to the public with free registration.
+Following the strong momentum and community engagement demonstrated during DuckAI 2025 Spring [https://duck-ai-stevens.github.io/2025-spring/], the 2nd iCNS/ECE Symposium on AI Research and Innovations (DuckAI 2025 Fall) continues to expand our research and educational mission.
+This one-day event is organized by the Center for Innovative Computing and Networked Systems (iCNS) and the Department of Electrical and Computer Engineering at Stevens.
+It aims to bring together industry partners, researchers, faculty, and students to discuss recent developments in AI techniques and applications.
+The symposium features two technical sessions with invited talks, along with a poster & demo session where around 30 student teams will showcase their AI projects for Fall’25.
+The event is open to the public with free registration.

 ## Event Details

-* Thursday, May 15, 2025
+* Thursday, Dec 10, 2025
-* 8:30 a.m. – 3:00 p.m.
+* 9:00 a.m. – 4:00 p.m.
-* **Burchard 111**, Stevens Institute of Technology
+* **Howe 409 (Bissinger)**, Stevens Institute of Technology
     * The poster session will be at **the B12 lab** underneath the library

 <!--

 ## Agenda

-* 8:30 AM - Check in
+* 9:00 AM - Check in
 * 9:15 AM - Opening Remarks by ECE Department Chair: Dr. Min Song
 * 9:30 AM - Invited Talk Session 1 - Host: Dr. Hao Wang
 * 10:20 AM - Coffee Break